Embed This Data

 - FDI Inflow:

-In other areas, however, the competitiveness of the economy is sustained by a continued high degree of openness to global commerce.
-Previous pro-growth reforms, including a simplified business start-up process and the reduced corporate tax rate, have enhanced the commercial environment and contributed to solid economic expansion over the past five years.
-The service-oriented economy continues to be a vibrant international business and banking hub.
+The overall competitiveness of Panama’s economy is sustained by openness to global commerce.
+Pro-growth reforms, including simplification of business start-ups and reduction of the corporate tax rate, have contributed to five years of notable economic expansion.
+The service-oriented economy continues to be an international business and banking hub.

-The top income and corporate tax rates are 25 percent.
-Other taxes include a value-added tax (VAT) and a capital gains tax.
-The overall tax burden equals 11.4 percent of total domestic income.
-Government spending is equivalent to 27.2 percent of GDP.
-The budget deficit has widened, although public debt has been below 40 percent of GDP.
-Despite poor tax collection in certain areas, fiscal health remains bolstered by a growing financial sector.
+The top personal income and corporate tax rates are 25 percent.
+Other taxes include a value-added tax and a capital gains tax.
+The overall tax burden equals 17.7 percent of total domestic income.
+Government spending amounts to 27.2 percent of GDP.
+The budget deficit, particularly in the non-financial public sector, has widened.
+Public debt is at a level equal to almost half of GDP.

-Earlier reforms have enhanced the regulatory framework, but the pace of reform has slowed in comparison to other emerging economies.
-With no minimum capital requirements, starting a business takes six procedures.
-However, licensing requirements continue to be time-consuming and costly.
+Earlier reforms have enhanced the regulatory framework, but the pace of reform has slowed.
+Licensing requirements remain time-consuming and costly.
 The labor market lacks flexibility, and the non-salary cost of hiring a worker is relatively high.
 In 2015, the IMF praised the government for reducing subsidies by increasing rates charged by the state-owned electricity company but criticized its failure to eliminate state-imposed food price controls.